-iii) Assumptions and estimation uncertainties (continued)
+ii) Assumptions and estimation uncertainties (continued)

-d) Useful lives and residual value of property and equipment and intangible assets
+d) Useful lives of property and equipment and intangible assets

 The Company's management determines the estimated useful lives of its property and equipment and intangible assets with finite useful lives for calculating depreciation and amortisation.
 These estimates are determined after considering the expected usage of the assets or physical wear and tear.
-Management reviews the residual value, depreciation and amortisation methods and useful lives annually and future depreciation and amortisation charges would be adjusted where the management believes the useful lives differ from previous estimates and to ensure that the methods and period of depreciation and amortisation are consistent with the expected pattern of economic benefits from these assets.
+Management reviews the depreciation and amortisation methods and useful lives annually and future depreciation and amortisation charges would be adjusted where the management believes the useful lives differ from previous estimates and to ensure that the methods and period of depreciation and amortisation are consistent with the expected pattern of economic benefits from these assets.